Military career of Ferdinand Marcos: Claims of guerrilla force leadership

 After the fall of Bataan, Marcos claimed to have led a guerrilla force called Ang Mahárlika (Tagalog, "The Freeman") in northern Luzon during World War II.
-According to Marcos' claim, this force had a strength of 9,000 men.
+According to Marcos's claim, this force had a strength of 9,000 men.

 His account of events was later cast into doubt after a United States military investigation exposed many of his claims as either false or inaccurate.
 Meanwhile, Marcos claimed that he was able to get the United States Adjutant General to recognize 3,500 individual claims of soldiers then under his command.
 Initial investigations by the US Army, and subsequent ones in 1948 after Marcos requested for reparations and backpay has been concluded by investigators as fraudulent and a malicious criminal act.
 These records have been declassified by the Philippine Veterans Affairs Office and the US National Archives and Records Administration.

 According to Marcos publicist-turned critic Primitivo Mijares in his book The Conjugal Dictatorship, Marcos also filed a fake multimillion-dollar war reparations claim that he had supplied starving American and Filipino soldiers with several thousand head of cattle.

-Further research have uncovered from US military records that Marcos and his family have collaborated with the Japanese authorities.
-The younger Marcos then was recorded by a Japanese official as one of their propagandist.
-The father, Mariano Marcos, was later executed by Filipino guerillas in their own province through quartering by tying him to four water buffalos who ran towards opposite direction.
-What was left of him was hung on the tree.
-American guerilla Robert Lapham accounted that Mariano Marcos "was unquestionably a collaborator with the Japanese, for which bad judgment he paid a ghastly price."
+Further research uncovered from US military records that Marcos and his family collaborated with the Japanese authorities.
+The younger Marcos then was recorded by a Japanese official as one of their propagandists.
+The father, Mariano Marcos, was later executed by Filipino guerillas in their own province through quartering by tying him to four water buffalos who ran in opposite directions.
+What was left of him was hung from a tree.
+American guerilla Robert Lapham recounted that Mariano Marcos "was unquestionably a collaborator with the Japanese, for which bad judgment he paid a ghastly price."
 The guerillas who carried out the execution of Mariano Marcos were friends and relatives of the Julio Nalundasan, the former's political enemy who was murdered by Ferdinand Marcos in 1935 after losing twice against the latter during the local elections.

 Return to USAFIP and discharge from service

 According to US Military records, Marcos rejoined USAFIP forces in December 1944.
-Marcos' Military service then formally ended with his discharge as a Major in the 14th Infantry, US Armed Forces in the Philippines Northern Luzon, in May 1945.
+Marcos's Military service then formally ended with his discharge as a Major in the 14th Infantry, US Armed Forces in the Philippines Northern Luzon, in May 1945.